Inelastic Scattering of Dark Matter with Heavy Cosmic Rays: Numerical results and discussion

 In the right panel of Fig.~\ref{fig:toyo}, we show the $^{16}$O spectra by varying the size of $b_\chi/m_\chi$.
 As we expect, a larger $b_\chi/m_\chi$ makes a large portion of $^{16}$O being fragmented.
 However, the DM-Oxygen collision can be polluted by proton-oxygen collisions so that the total decreasing amount of $^{16}$O is not linearly proportional to the ratio $b_\chi/m_\chi$ by comparing two cases $b_\chi/m_\chi=1\gev^{-1}$ (blue dashed line) and $b_\chi/m_\chi=0.1\gev^{-1}$ (orange dash-dotted line).

 In Fig.~\ref{fig:toyb}, we show the Boron and Carbon spectra for varying $m_\chi$ (two left panels) and $b_\chi/m_\chi$ (two right panels).
-Generally speaking, the distortions of the Boron and Carbon spectra caused by the DM-Oxygen collision are in the opposite direction to the one of the Oxygen because these two elements are mainly produced by Oxygen fragmentation.
-Thus, the abundance of the Boron and Carbon can be enhanced if increasing $b_\chi/m_\chi$.
+Since the Boron and Carbon are mainly produced by Oxygen fragmentation, the abundance of the Boron and Carbon can be enhanced if increasing $b_\chi/m_\chi$.
 Even if using the same $b_\chi/m_\chi$, only the lightest case $m_\chi=10^{-3}\gev$ differs much from the other three masses due to the total fragmentation cross-section shifting to a higher $E_k/n$ region.

 In Fig.~\ref{fig:toybtc}, we show the B/C ratio as a function of the kinetic energy per nucleon by varying $m_\chi$ (left panel) or $b_\chi/m_\chi$ (right panel).
 Interestingly, we notice that the B/C ratio spectrum appears to be more complex, particularly for the peaks of $m_\chi=0.1\gev$ and $m_\chi=10^{-3}\gev$ cases (blue and cyan dashed lines).
 Again, we have learned from Fig.~\ref{fig:xsec} that a DM particle with a mass lighter than the proton mass can shift the peak of the fragmentation cross-section toward the higher $E_k/n$ region.
 On the other hand, a heavier DM particle ($m_\chi>m_p$) colliding with $^{16}$O can shift the fragmentation cross-section peak to a lower $E_k/n$ region so that the cross-section at the higher $E_k/n$ region remains only half of the cross-section at the peak.
 Namely, the spectrum distortion for $m_\chi<m_p$ can be easier identified than the $m_\chi>m_p$ case.
 Moreover, we see from Fig.~\ref{fig:toyb} that the distortion in the Carbon spectra can be stronger than the distortion in the Born spectra.
 Hence, the distortion in the B/C ratio spectra for $m_\chi<m_p$ case can be even more measurable than $m_\chi>m_p$ if $b_\chi/m_\chi$ is large.
 When decreasing $b_\chi/m_\chi$ as shown in the right panel of Fig.~\ref{fig:toybtc}, the distortion can be alleviated as expected.